HTTP is a stateless protocol. It means that each request-response pair is unrelated to the previous request-response.

 Here the following problem arises: how do you get the system to remember that this is a user we've only just worked with?
 The solution to this problem was found more than ten years ago when cookies were invented.

 Let's make a request to the Hexlet website and see how this mechanism works.
-We'll use curl.
+We'll use.
 It allows you to make HTTP requests and manage their parameters using flags.
 Unlike the case with telnet, we don't need to establish a connection in advance and then type a raw request.

 Working with curl, you can immediately define the parameters, and it'll send all the necessary request headers, including HTTPS.